latest nhpb_banner 1__compressed

 Rental assistance in New York City.

-NYC community rent and housing assistance programs
+Places in NYC that offer rent assistance programs

 Family Eviction Prevention Supplement offers payments to cover any back rent that may be due by the family.
 If the eviction is prevented, a monthly subsidy can help with future housing payments, including a deposit.
 More on the New York City eviction supplement.